 Information for Delegates attending for training post COVID 19 Lockdown

-At Facethetics we have practical measures in place to maintain Safety & Hygiene Standards.
+We have practical measures in place to maintain Safety & Hygiene Standards.
 We have carried out the necessary risk assessments for you to attend for training.
-You will have already been informed that our group size is no more than 3 learners.
+You will have already been informed that our group size is very small.

 You must NOT attend for training if: